askkaz/docs/develop/channel-development/scenegraph-ui.md

 # Building a SceneGraph UI

-This guide will go over building a basic grid layout in SceneGraph.
+This guide will go over building a basic grid layout using SceneGraph.

 ![](../../images/ch-dev-guide-example-ui.jpg)

 The main steps include:

 1. Scaling for Different Resolutions
 2. Setup the HomeScene
 3. Setup the video content